NicolasMurphy/mass-spectrum-to-audio-converter-monolilth/dev_log.md

   - Styled Recently Generated section with clickable badges that auto-populate compound search
   - Fixed rate limiting memory leak and updated to 20 requests per 5 minutes
   - Fixed Git case sensitivity issue with Components folder for successful Vercel deployments
+  - Added Most Generated list, following Recently Generated look and functionality

 - **Next Steps:**

-  - Styling improvements:
   - Spectrum tables can be quite large, perhaps a conditional scroll bar?
-    - Empty space on right side of screen, perhaps room for "most popular compounds"
   - Add about/info help text (modal?)
   - Simplify SamplePiano width/responsive logic
   - SamplePiano keyboard interaction should not occur when user is typing in the compound search field
   - Organize Typescript types
   - Migrate all spectrum data over to Render database as to not rely on MassBank API
+  - Unit Tests
   - Integration Tests
   - E2E Tests